JordanMajd/script_switch/README.md

 - <img src="https://raw.githubusercontent.com/JordanMajd/script_switch/master/icons/off.png" width="16" height="16" alt="grey switch of"> indicates that javascript is disabled, press to enable javascript.
 - Keyboard shortcut to toggle: `ALT+J`

+Feel free to test it out on [isjsenabled.com](http://isjsenabled.com), feedback and pull requests are welcome.

 ## License

 MIT License, please see [LICENSE](/LICENSE) for more info.